allegheny-college-cmpsc-100-spring-2024/slides/conditionals/03_ifVPython.md

-# If Statemenet in VPython
+# If Statement in VPython

 <img src = "image.png" width = "450px" />